Faezeh-Kh/My-Personal-Website/content/publication/sle22/index.md

 ---
-title: "From Coverage Computation to Fault Localization, A Generic Framework for Domain-Specific Languages"
+title: "From Coverage Computation to Fault Localization: A Generic Framework for Domain-Specific Languages"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here